Murder of Maceo Snipes: The murder

+Legacy

+Edward Williamson committed suicide on October 29, 1985, allegedly out of remorse for what he had done.
+Lynwood Harvey died on March 20, 2003.

-The Butler funeral director and Snipes' uncle buried Snipe at an unmarked grave in the Butler cemetery.
+The Butler funeral director and Snipes' uncle buried Snipes at an unmarked grave in the Butler cemetery.
 It is not known exactly where Snipes' body is buried.
 He did not receive a proper empty casket burial until 2007.
 Snipes' story, along with the murder of the two black couples, received coverage in the newspapers, such as the Atlanta Constitution.
 A 17-year-old student at Morehouse College, Martin Luther King Jr., wrote a letter in response to the newspaper's remarks on the killings of Snipes and the Moore's Ford lynchings of two black married couples, George and Mae Murray Dorsey, and Roger and Dorothy Malcom.

 In February 2007, the Georgia NAACP and the Prison and Jail Project sent a letter to U.S. Attorney General Alberto Gonzales requesting a federal probe of the murder of Maceo Snipes.
 In announcing the reopening of decades-old suspicious murders in the civil rights era a few weeks after the request, the U.S. Justice Department declined to comment whether the probe would include the Maceo Snipes case.